iqbalamo93/nbdevWalkthrough/README.md

 # nbdevWalkthrough
-A sample of how tp create a deck of cards lib using nbdev
+A sample of how to create a deck of cards lib using nbdev